 You have selectively chosen the MAC program as the foundation for a professional career.
-The internship is a rewarding, enjoyable part of your studies.
-It is a very challenging course intended to facilitate learning, professional growth and mastery.
+The practicum is a rewarding, enjoyable part of your studies.
+It is a very challenging set of two similar courses intended to facilitate learning, professional growth and mastery.
 While students can work long hours and carry heavy loads of responsibility you cannot force growth.
 Growth happens with time, experience, thought and desire.
 Keep in mind that this is a professional course designed to facilitate your effectiveness as a counselor in the complex process of identifying and then successfully addressing the needs of clients.

-For this reason thirty hours (30) per week is generally the maximum time students may spend at an internship site without becoming tired and wearing themselves out.
-It is usually the optimum time one can be engaged in intense case work and also continue to undertake collateral research and fulfill other family and academic commitments.
+For this reason thirty hours (30) per week is generally the maximum time students may spend at a practicum site without becoming tired and wearing themselves out.
+It is usually the optimum length of time one can be engaged in intense case work and also continue to undertake collateral research and fulfill other family and academic commitments.

-In some cases, the internship is, however, of such nature that more than thirty hours are needed.
-There are also occasional instances where interns benefit from additional time in case work and can do so without adverse health and family problems.
+In some cases, the practicum is, however, of such nature that more than thirty hours are needed.
+There are also occasional instances where students benefit from additional time in case work and can do so without adverse health and family problems.
 Therefore, the policy is that not more than 30 hours per week can be counted as direct or indirect hours.
-However, exceptions can be made on a case by case basis in which an intern may be authorized to log up to a maximum of forty (40) hours per week, but only after personal discussion and written approval of the Director of Clinical Supervision
+However, exceptions can be made on a case by case basis in which a practicum student may be authorized to log up to a maximum of forty (40) hours per week.
+In such cases, this is done only by permission of the MAC program Director of Clinical Supervision after personal conversation with the student.